kcao1199/Cao_Robertson-MADA-Project/code/README.md

 The 'processing-code' folder contains code for pulling the data and cleaning the data.

 The code in the R documents are considered supplements to the Quarto documents.
-To view the code with commentary, the Quarto documents should be run in the order of 'Processing-Quarto-Output.qmd', then 'EDA-code.qmd', and lastly 'analysis1.qmd' and `analysis2.qmd`.
+To view the code with commentary, the Quarto documents should be run in the order of 'Processing-Quarto-Output.qmd', then 'EDA-code.qmd', and lastly the analysis .qmd files in numeric order.